- Cut back on entertainment expenses by nixing the cable TV and replacing it with a library card and streaming subscription.

 3. Heating and cooling

-Agree with your partner or housemates at the beginning of the winter on what the average thermostat temperature should be in your home.
-Then, as painful as it may be when it hits subzero temperatures, try to bundle up before turning up past that temperature.
-Sometimes, all it takes is an extra pair of socks and a solemn vow to keep your utility costs down.
-(If you have an old furnace, another idea is to buy a small space heater that you can turn on for a quick fix.)
+Agree with your family or housemates at the beginning of each season on what the average thermostat temperature should be in your home.
+Then, as painful as it may be when it hits subzero (or red-hot) temperatures, try to personally adjust before cranking the thermostat or air conditioning.

 4. Dining out